Published: April 16, 2024

 Why Use Multi-Agent Systems?

-Many studies, including those from MIT and Google Brain, demonstrate that LLMs produce better results when multiple instances with different roles propose and debate their individual responses and reasoning processes over several rounds to arrive at a consensus.
-This method, referred to as a "multi-agent society," significantly advances LLM capabilities and paves the way for breakthroughs in language generation and understanding.
-It comes with a few benefits:
+Studies from MIT and Google Brain demonstrate that LLMs produce superior results when multiple instances with different roles propose and debate their responses over several rounds to reach consensus.
+This "multi-agent society" approach significantly advances LLM capabilities and enables breakthroughs in language generation and understanding.

-• Black-Box Access: This approach requires only black-box access to language model generations, eliminating the need for internal model information such as likelihoods or gradients.
+• Black-Box Access: Requires only black-box access to language model generations, eliminating the need for internal model information such as likelihoods or gradients.

-• Versatility: It can be used with common public models serving interfaces.
+• Versatility: Compatible with common public model serving interfaces without specialized requirements.

-• Complementary Methods: The method is also orthogonal to other model generation improvements such as retrieval or prompt engineering.
+• Complementary Methods: Orthogonal to other model improvements like retrieval augmentation or prompt engineering techniques.

-• Cost Efficiency: While the debate process is more costly, involving multiple model instances and rounds, it produces significantly improved answers and can generate additional training data, creating a model self-improvement loop.
+• Cost Efficiency: While the debate process involves multiple model instances and rounds, it produces significantly improved answers and can generate additional training data, creating a model self-improvement loop.

 ChatDev: A Case Study